-Sold Items On EBay
+Selling Items On eBay

 I admit, this one is newer to me.
-I’m really starting to love EBay though.
+I’m really starting to love eBay though.
 I recently tried to sell a set of flare-nut wrenches on Craigslist.
-They were a high-end brand and nearly new, but all I got was tire-kickers and lowballers.
+They were a high-end brand and nearly new, but all I got was tire-kickers and low-ballers.

-I had the idea that I should try selling them on EBay and listed them one evening.
+I had the idea that I should try selling them on eBay and listed them one evening.
 Bids started coming in right away and I ended up selling them for close to what they cost new.
 I also sold them to an American, so I was paid in USD.
 For a Canadian, that’s good news right now because of the crazy low Canadian dollar.